Epiophlebia superstes

-Epiophlebia superstes, the Japanese relict dragonfly, is one of the four species of the genus Epiophlebia, belonging to the family Epiophlebiidae, which is itself the sole living representative of the epiproctan infraorder Epiophlebioptera.
+Epiophlebia superstes, the Japanese relict dragonfly, is a species of odonate in the family Epiophlebiidae.
+It is one of three recognised species of Epiophlebia, the only living genus in the suborder Anisozygoptera.
+The species is endemic to Japan, where it occurs around forested river headwaters on the country's four main islands.

 Distribution and habitat

 This species of dragonfly is native to Japan, distributing widely around the forested headwaters of rivers in its four main islands, serving as a freshwater indicator of ecosystem health.
 With the adults being adapted for flight in these cool habitats, and the larvae to exploit the stable environment and detritus based ecosystems of high elevation spring-fed seeps and streams.

-Its flight period lasts about one month in length, but varies significantly through the diverse altitudes and latitudes of Japan, extending from late March in Kyushu to July in Hokkaido, for example, in the Kinki area, the flight period of E. superstes extends from the end of April to mid-June.
+Its flight period lasts about one month in length, but varies significantly through the diverse altitudes and latitudes of Japan, extending from late March in Kyushu to July in Hokkaido, for example, in the Kinki area, the flight period of Epiophlebia superstes extends from the end of April to mid-June.

-Phylogeny and evolutionary history

-Epiophlebia superstes was originally considered to be part of the suborder Anisozygoptera along with the Himalayan Epiophlebia laidlawi, an intermediate clade between dragonflies and damselflies, mainly because their hind wings are very similar in size and shape to the forewings and held back over the body at rest, as in damselflies.
-Thanks to molecular data, it has been recognized that the genus Epiophlebia shares a more recent ancestor with dragonflies (having become separated from these in and around the uplifting of the Himalayas), and the group has accordingly been reclassified as Epiophlebioptera, an infraorder within dragonflies.
-The discovery of a third species, Epiophlebia sinensis, described from the Heilongjiang province in northeast China, has bridged the distribution of this genus between Nepal and Japan, with a fourth species, Epiophlebia diana, being claimed in Southern China but not universally accepted.
+Taxonomy

+Edmond de Sélys Longchamps described the species in 1889 as Palaeophlebia superstes.
+The generic name Palaeophlebia had already been used by Friedrich Moritz Brauer for a fossil odonate, so Philip Powell Calvert proposed Epiophlebia as a replacement name in 1903.
+The parentheses around Sélys's name in the scientific authority indicate this later transfer to a different genus.

+Tillyard treated Epiophlebia superstes and Epiophlebia laidlawi as members of Anisozygoptera in 1921.
+Current classifications retain Epiophlebia as the only living genus of that suborder.
+Molecular studies recover the genus as the sister group of Anisoptera, the dragonflies.